BEST-EVER BEEF TIPS

 - 2 cups water

-- 1 teaspoon garlic powder (I use fresh garlic)
+- 1 teaspoon garlic powder (or use fresh garlic)

 - 1 teaspoon fresh ground pepper